-Here is a look at seven facts about funpacks, which have long since become a National Day Parade staple.
+Here are seven facts about funpacks, which have long since become a NDP staple.

 1. The funpack giveaway started in 1991 with bare essentials